Congratulations on Your Acceptance to Dean!

 CAN STUDENTS HAVE A CAR?

-Freshmen are not allowed to have a car on campus.
+Freshmen resident students are not permitted to have a car on campus.
 Beginning sophomore year, students can apply for a parking permit.
 Permits are granted on a space available basis.

 WHAT ARE THE ENROLLMENT STEPS TO ATTEND DEAN?

 1. Your first step towards enrollment is to submit your enrollment deposit.
 Login to your applicant portal, accept your offer of admission and click on the link to pay your deposit.
-This will then open up all of the steps you need to take next.
+This will then open up a new screen to walk you through the deposit process.

-2. About a week after receiving your deposit you will get an email with your Dean College student email and information about how to set up your account.
+2. About a week after we receive your deposit, you will get an email with your Dean College student email and information about how to set up your account.

 3. Once you get into your Dean email, you will find information about submitting your housing application if you are living on campus.
 You will also have access to Your Dean Gateway which is your new portal for everything you need to do to enroll in the fall.
-Review the checklist(s) and start working on your tasks.
+Review the checklist(s) and complete any outstanding tasks before your move-in date.

 4. Be sure to sign up for New Student Orientation.
 During this day and a half program you will spend time with your faculty, fellow students and select your fall courses.
 There are three options in June.
 For more information and to register Learn more and register for NSO.

 5. Tuition, room and board bills will go out in June and must be paid by the due date specified in July.
+You can find more information about this on our billing and payments page.
 Contact Student Financial Planning and Services at sfp@dean.edu or 508-541-1518 for guidance and assistance.

 bronze bulldog at Dean College